ABOUT US | TPM BRAND

-The Perfect Mound™ aims to provide baseball players of all levels the highest quality portable pitcher’s mounds.
+The Perfect Mound™ brand aims to provide the highest tier of performance for all levels of play.
 Our products are designed by baseball players for baseball players with regards to safety, durability, and playability.
+We are the industry standard.

-Bill Lee is the only commissioner to ever lead the Frontier League.
+Bill Lee is the former Frontier League commissioner, and the only commissioner to ever lead the Frontier League.
 He took on the role in 1994, the League’s second year of operation.
 In 2017 the Frontier League celebrated its 25th anniversary, making it the longest independent baseball league currently in operation.
+In 2020 the FL became an official partner of the MLB.

 Lee graduated from Southern Illinois University Edwardsville where he played baseball for the Cougars while his father was head coach.
 After graduating with a degree in Mass Communications, Lee signed to play in the Atlanta Braves organization, and then the Independent Lone Star League.